shsagir/play-area-sync/docs/mysql.md

 ### Foreign keys

-In some cases — like when importing our [MySQL backups](/backups) — you might need to temporarily disable a foreign key constraint first, before importing the database.
-Just run this MySQL query, after connecting in to the database to import dato to before actually doing the import:
+In some cases — like when importing our [MySQL backups](/backups) — you might need to temporarily disable foreign key constraints first, before importing the database.
+Just run this MySQL query, after connecting in to the database before actually doing the import:

 ```mysql
 SET FOREIGN_KEY_CHECKS=0;
 ```

 In a GUI like Sequel Pro there is a query window to run it.
+This value will then be reset to the default value when you close the connection.

 ## Local MySQL